palm3r/Hey0Plugins/WarpEx/README.md

 1. Add these commands to the group which you want to give privileges:

+		/warp             # can use /warp
+		/setwarp          # can create warp
+		/removewarp       # can remove warp (only warps in personal namespace) /listwarps        # can see all warps (exclude hidden) in specified namespace /listns           # can see all namespaces
 		/warpex-*         # can use /warp and /listwarps to global namespace /warpex-!         # can use /warp and /listwarps to secret namespace /warpex-modify-*  # also can use /setwarp and /removewarp to global namespace